Bank of America vs Chase Business Checking 2023?

 Additionally, if you can maintain a combined average daily balance of $20,000 or more across qualifying Bank of America business accounts, you can participate in the Preferred Rewards for Business program, whose benefits include the following:

-- Discounts on banking fees, loan payments, merchant services, and payroll services
+- Discounts or waivers on banking fees, loan payments, merchant services, and payroll services

 - Bonus rewards for credit cards